 - Have on file a Letter of Guarantee (LOG) from the supplier of the product or material.

 Reference Listing of Accepted Construction Materials, Packaging Materials and Non-food Chemical Products (otherwise known as the reference listing) is a list of construction materials, packaging materials and non-food chemicals which were previously found by the CFIA to be acceptable for a specific use.

 The CFIA no longer pre-approves such materials and products.
 The reference listing is now available as a reference only.
 The last update to the listing was made in January 2016.

 Table 1: Summary of Options to Demonstrate Safe Use of Construction and Packaging Materials and Non-Food Chemicals for Food in Canada

-Note - The checkmark in this table indicates that any one option is acceptable.
+Note - The Check checkmark in this table indicates a recommended practice.
 The X mark is used to indicate when the specific option is not applicable.

 (interior floors & walls, coatings, etc.)

 The Food and Drug Regulations require mandatory Health Canada pre-approval or pre-market notification of packaging materials used in infant formula, or in a novel process More information can be found on the Packaging Materials page on Health Canada’s website.

 - Table Note 2

 It is a recommended practice for all food businesses to get a voluntary assessment from Health Canada for the processing aids they use.
 Refer to: Health Canada's policy on differentiating food additives and processing aids.